California CUPA Overview: Enforcing the CalEPA Unified Program

 Underground Storage Tanks

-While the APSA program specifically regulates petroleum storage, the Underground Storage Tank (UST) program covers tanks located beneath the surface of the ground that store any type of hazardous chemical.
+While the APSA program specifically regulates petroleum storage, the Underground Storage Tank (UST) program covers tanks located partially or completely beneath the surface of the ground that store any type of hazardous chemical.
 According to federal EPA, most USTs were made of bare steel until the mid-1980s and were likely to corrode and leak over time.
 The UST program, which is overseen by the California State Water Resources Control Board, protects against hazardous substance releases by regulating leak prevention, cleanup, enforcement, and tank test licensing procedures.

 California Fire Code

 There are two sections of the California Fire Code (CFC) that are included in CalEPA’s Unified Program.
-These CFC sections deal with Hazardous Materials Management Plans and Hazardous Material Inventory Statements (equivalent of HMBPs).
+These CFC sections deal with Hazardous Materials Management Plans and Hazardous Materials Inventory Statements (equivalent of HMBPs).
 According to the overseeing agency, CAL FIRE, these sections of the CFC are designed to, “enhance coordination and communication among the CUPA, participating agencies, fire agencies, and business stakeholders.”
-This is achieved by enhancing communication, coordination, consistency, and consolidation through the California CUPAs.
+This is achieved by strengthening communication, coordination, consistency, and consolidation through the California CUPAs.

 The California State Water Resources Control Board provides oversight for California CUPAs regarding underground storage tanks.